 The Company paid interest and made debt repayments on all borrowings by the due dates during the financial year.
-On 9 July 2018, €290.2 million notes due in 2018 were repaid.
-The repayment was funded by existing cash and by daa partially repaying the loans to parent undertaking.

-Income to pay interest on borrowings was received from two sources; (1) by charging interest on monies lent to daa and (2) by surrendering tax losses to daa and other companies within the group headed by daa, total value of losses surrendered in 2018 was €2.9 million (2017: €2.6 million), total tax value of losses surrendered in 2018 was €2.9 million (2017: €2.6 million).
+Income to pay interest on borrowings is received by surrendering tax losses to daa and other Irish companies within the group headed by daa.
+To the extent that not all the tax losses are required to shelter taxable profits within the group headed by daa, the Company can charge interest on borrowings on-lent to daa to cover the income shortfall.
+Total value of losses surrendered in 2019 was €2.0 million (2018: €2.9 million).
+There was no interest charged on monies on-lent to daa in 2019 (2018: €3.6 million).
 Debt repayments were funded from repayments by daa of the monies on-lent by the Company.